adjust/cordova_purchase_sdk/README.md

 Installing "com.adjust.sdk.purchase" for ios
 ```

-Alternatively, you can download our SDK directly as the plugin from `npm`
+Alternatively, you can download our purchase SDK directly as the plugin from `npm`
 [repository][npm-repo].
 In order to do that, just execute this command in
 your project folder: